When it comes to testing the actual capacity of a power bank, there are several different methods, but two of them are the most convenient:

 - A USB cable.

 - A continuous recording camera (optional).

-Firstly, plug the PortaPow Dual USB Power Monitor to the USB power supply (either a charger or a power bank) through the in-built cable.
+Firstly, plug the PortaPow Dual USB Power Monitor into the USB power supply (either a charger or a power bank) through the in-built cable.

-Next, using a USB cable, plug the power bank you want to test to the USB 1 port at the bottom of the device.
+Next, using a USB cable, plug the power bank you want to test into the USB 1 port at the bottom of the device.
 Make sure that the power bank is completely dead before the test.
-At this point, the display will show the current flow from the power source to the dead power bank, so take note of such reading and begin tracking time.
+At this point, the display will show the current flow from the power source to the dead power bank, so take note of the reading and begin tracking time.